World Bank adds $2 bln to funds available for coronavirus response

 The World Bank on Tuesday said it had increased to $14 billion the amount of fast-track financing available to members to respond to the global coronavirus pandemic, adding $2 billion to an initial package announced on March 3.

-The change will give the World Bank's International Financing Corp a total of $8 billion to support private companies and their employees hurt by the economic fallout of the spread of the disease, the Bank said.
+The change will give the World Bank's International Financing Corp a total of $8 billion to support private companies and their employees hurt by economic from the disease, the bank said.
+It said the bulk of the funding would be used by client financial institutions so they can continue to offer trade financing, working capital and medium-term financing to private firms struggling with disruptions in supply chains.

+IFC said the funding would also help existing clients in tourism, manufacturing, and other heavily affected sectors keep paying their bills while aiding the healthcare industry as it races to meet surging demand for services, equipment, and drugs.
+World Bank President David Malpass said the bank was committed to providing a fast and flexible response by developing countries to the rapidly evolving crisis caused by the virus.

+"It's essential that we shorten the time to recovery," Malpass said.
+"Support operations are already underway, and the expanded funding tools approved today will help sustain economies, companies, and jobs."
+More than 187,700 people have been infected by the coronavirus in 162 countries, and 7,495 have died, according to a Reuters tally.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)